 A tax audit can be a scary process, but it's easier to survive if you have the information in hand.
-We will walk through the process step by step to show you that it's a pretty simple process and that you can come out the other side intact.
+This article will walk you through an IRS audit to show you that it's a pretty simple process and that you can come out the other side intact.

 Why Is the IRS Auditing My Business?

-Types of IRS Audits?
+Types of IRS Audits

 The IRS may decide to audit your business in one of three ways: